Red Rose Speedway: Background

-In early 1972, McCartney decided to expand Wings to a five-piece band by adding another guitarist, Henry McCullough, and to begin touring with the group.
+In early 1972, Paul McCartney expanded Wings to a five-piece band by adding another guitarist, Henry McCullough, and began touring with the group.
 The band briefly toured British universities in February.
 They played in small halls, often unannounced, to avoid the media scrutiny that came with performing at more established venues.
+The tour was a success, with audiences praising the band's shows and attracting attention in the music press.

-Despite not releasing an album in 1972, Wings issued three singles while preparing their follow-up to Wild Life: "Give Ireland Back to the Irish", which was banned by the BBC for its political sentiments; "Mary Had a Little Lamb", based on the nursery rhyme; and "Hi, Hi, Hi", which was banned by the BBC for drug references and sexually suggestive lyrics.
+Despite not releasing an album in 1972, (Note: It was the first year since 1962 that McCartney had not released an album (both solo and as a member of the Beatles).)
+Wings issued three singles while preparing their follow-up to Wild Life: "Give Ireland Back to the Irish", which was banned by the BBC for its political sentiments; "Mary Had a Little Lamb", based on the nursery rhyme; and "Hi, Hi, Hi", which was banned by the BBC for drug references and sexually suggestive lyrics.

+McCartney's solo output following the breakup of the Beatles (McCartney, Ram, Wild Life and the subsequent singles) had been mostly critically derided.
+He was concerned with his public image.
+He later told the Los Angeles Times in 1974: "When the Beatles broke up, I personally think my music took a bit of a knock.
+I lost direction in songwriting."
+Nevertheless, by March 1972, he believed he had an eclectic assortment of songs that would cover stylistic ground, including newly-written songs and ones dating back to 1970 before the formation of Wings.
+Two of these songs, "Get on the Right Thing" and "Little Lamb Dragonfly", appeared on the final album.